Arunvishnu123/semanticwebproject1/readme.md

  ```

-  ### Filter events in saint-etienne that are not courses
+# Filter events in saint-etienne that are not courses

+ - [ ] Is available in this REST API -  http://localhost:8080/Event/saintetienne/notCourses

  ```python
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>
 PREFIX schema: <http://schema.org/>